Isaac-opz/DataDive-TechLayoffs/README.md

 ## Installation

-In order to run the code and connect to the Database you'll need a `dotenv` file with the following credential, you also can work with the data by yourself using the [raw data](/raw_data/tech_layoffs.xlsx)
+In order to run the code and connect to the Database you'll need a `.env` file with the following credential, you also can work with the data by yourself using the [raw data](/raw_data/tech_layoffs.xlsx)

 ``` DB_USERNAME='
 DB_PASSWORD=''